Choosing an umbrella company

 A reputable umbrella company should not charge you according to what you earn.
 There is no more work involved, for the umbrella company, if you earn £50 per day or £500 per day.
 If you are quoted a percentage of your earnings as a fee you should ensure, through careful calculation, that you will still be paying a reasonable amount – average fees are between £15 and £25 per week.

-The only way of receiving payment through a third party, post 2007 budget, is through PAYE.
+The only way of receiving payment through a third party, post-2007 budget, is through PAYE.
 Your umbrella company should be deducting income tax and national insurance contributions from your earnings.
 Any other payment structure e.g. dividends, loans etc has been declared illegal by the Government and, despite what some unscrupulous companies may tell you, there are no loopholes.

-Umbrella Company Dispensations
+What are Umbrella Company Dispensations?

 A dispensation is purely a list of expenses that your umbrella company is not compelled to record on a P11D.
 Normally when expenses are paid to an employee a Company is required to complete a P11D.
 A dispensation means this is not necessary for umbrella companies for those expenses which it covers.
 All umbrella companies have dispensations.

 Still within the thorny subject of expenses – you must, therefore, obtain a receipt for any and every expense that you claim.
 If you claim an expense and you cannot prove that you have incurred the cost an Inland Revenue investigation would result in you having to pay the underpaid tax; if the Inland Revenue considered that you were trying to avoid paying tax by falsifying expense claims you could also be fined.
-Any umbrella company that claims that you are protected from Inland Revenue investigation is lying – it is a simple as that!
+Any umbrella company that claims that you are protected from Inland Revenue investigation is lying – it is simple as that!

 All umbrella companies will advertise that they are IR35 compliant simply because the legislation becomes irrelevant as you have no option but to be paid via PAYE.
 However, the Inland Revenue will never ‘approve’ an umbrella company or their expenses policy and you should be wary of any company that makes such a claim.